david-millett/minecreeper/README.md

 ## Wins

+This was my first ever coding project, so I felt a real sense of accomplishment upon completing it.

 I am proud of being able to add the double click functionality and making it so that the first click always produces a block of squares, as these were more advanced features.

 Implementing the double click was very smooth and quick - it was satisfying because I felt I understood a lot about my game at this point and how it worked.
 I had to add extra functionality to several previous lines of code to make it work.